FABRICE m FrenchFrench form of the Roman family name

 Vedastus, called

-Vaast in Flemish, and alternatively the name may be connected to it.
+Vaast in Flemish.
 The name was also borne by several counts of Foix-Béarn, beginning in the 13th century.

 genos "kin, family" combined with a second element of unknown meaning.
 This name was borne by Saint Geneviève, the patron saint of Paris, who inspired the city to resist the Huns in the 5th century.

-GEOFFREY m English, FrenchFrom a Norman French form of a Germanic name.
-The second element is Germanic
+Geoffrey m English, FrenchFrom a Norman French form of a Frankish name.
+The second element is Old German

-frid "peace", but the first element may be either
+fridu "peace", while the first element could be *

 Geoffrey was further confused with the distinct name